ArchiveTeam/wpull/doc/intro.rst

 * Familiar Wget options and behavior
 * Graceful stopping and resuming
 * Python & Lua scripting support
 * Modular, extensible, & asynchronous API
+* PhantomJS integration

 .. ⬆ Please keep this intro above in sync with the README file. ⬆